What does “kaimono” mean in Japanese?

 - ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
 Probably, this is well known as a part of Japanese ta form.
 In the example, this is used after “shi” to make its past tense form, “shi ta”.

 This is another typical usage of “kaimono”.
-In this example, it works as the object word in the sentence.
-When we want to say “shopping” in Japanese, anyway, this noun is always a good option.
+In this example, it works as a part of the commonly-used phrase, “kaimono wo shi ta”, which means ‘did shopping’ in Japanese.
+When we want to mean ‘shopping’ in Japanese, anyway, this noun is always a very good option.

 Summary

-In this blog post, I’ve explained the definition and meaning of “kaimono” in detail based on its kanji expression.
+In this blog post, I’ve explained the definition and meaning of “kaimono” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - kaimono – 買い物 (かいもの) : a noun meaning ‘shopping’ in Japanese.
-Native speakers use this to refer to the act of buying or purchasing something in Japanese.
-So, the usage of this noun is very similar to that of the English one, “shopping”.
-These two kanji characters literally mean ‘buying things’.
-So, what the kanji characters express is completely in line with the meaning.
-When we want to say “shopping” in Japanese, this noun is always a good option.
+Japanese native speakers use this noun to refer to the act of buying or purchasing something.
+So, the usage is very similar to that of the English noun, “shopping”.
+This noun literally means ‘things to buy’ in Japanese.
+This literal interpretation is not completely in line with the actual meaning, but still very close, I think.
+Usually, we go shopping for things to buy.

 Hope my explanations are understandable and helpful for Japanese learners.